Matin Qaim: Career

 Qaim served as Professor of International Agricultural Trade and Food Security at the University of Hohenheim from 2004-2007.
 He was Professor of International Food Economics and Rural Development at the University of Goettingen from 2007-2021.

-He joined the Center for Development Research (ZEF) at the University of Bonn, Germany in 2021.
+He joined the Center for Development Research (ZEF) at the University of Bonn, Germany, as Director in 2021.

 Research

-Qaim specializes in food security and sustainable development.
+Qaim specializes in food security, food system transformation, and sustainable development.
 He is known for his meticulous analysis of the economics of agricultural biotechnology, connections of farmers to global value chains, and linkages between agriculture and nutrition.

 Qaim argues that higher-yield genetically modified crops can be used to reduce land usage and greenhouse gas emissions from agriculture.
-He also supports the use of modified crops such as Golden Rice, which has a higher beta-carotene level than conventional rice, as a source of Vitamin A to combat disease.
+He also supports the use of modified crops such as Golden Rice, which has a higher beta-carotene level than conventional rice, as a source of Vitamin A to address micronutrient malnutrition.
 Qaim is a member of the Golden Rice Humanitarian Board.

-Qaim recommends a balanced approach to sustainable meat consumption.
-Pointing out that existing meat prices do not reflect their high environmental cost, Qaim calls for significant reductions in consumption in wealthy countries which have the highest consumption of meat per capita.
-He personally chooses to rarely eat meat.
+Qaim recommends a balanced approach to sustainable consumption of meat and other animal-sourced foods.
+Pointing out that existing meat prices do not reflect their high environmental cost, Qaim calls for significant reductions in meat consumption in wealthy countries, where per capita consumption levels are high.
+In poorer countries, where per capita consumption levels are much lower, improving access to animal-sourced foods can help improve healthy nutrition, especially among children.
+Qaim also analyzes possible synergies and tradeoffs between the health and environmental dimensions of dietary change.

-For smallholder farms in poor countries, animals are a smaller and more sustainable part of the food cycle.
-Increasing the variety of livestock raised and access to markets are both important steps for addressing malnutrition.
-Increasing the variety of crops grown is not effective if the extra food can't be sold or fed to animals as an alternative to throwing it away.
-"Keeping goats or a cow, perhaps, in addition to chickens and other animals, can therefore improve nutritional status."
+In a related strain of research, Qaim analyzes links between the diversity of food systems and various planetary health outcomes.
+For instance, unlike often assumed, he argues that increasing the diversity of smallholder farms in Africa does not necessarily improve diets and nutrition.
+While farm diversity is linked to nutrition in remote subsistence settings, improving smallholder access to markets and enhancing the functioning of markets for nutritious foods are generally more effective strategies to increase dietary quality and promote socioeconomic development.
+Qaim is Director and Spokesperson of the Collaborative Research Center (CRC 1780) "Food System Diversification for Sustainable Nutrition (FoodDiverse)" at the University of Bonn, which is funded by the German Research Foundation (DFG) and implemented jointly with the University of Ghana.